Qedarites: Camel-riding

 The Qedarites during the Neo-Assyrian and Neo-Babylonian periods are recorded to have domesticated and mounted dromedaries, which they used extensively.
-During these early periods, the Qedarites rode their camels by sitting over a cushion-saddle placed at the top of the camels' humps, but, by the 2nd century BC, the cushion-saddle had been replaced by a proper saddle which made handling swords on camel-back easier for Qedarite warriors.
+During these early periods, the Qedarites rode their camels by sitting over a cushion-saddle placed at the top of the camels' humps, but, by the 2nd century BCE, the cushion-saddle had been replaced by a proper saddle which made handling swords on camel-back easier for Qedarite warriors.

 Warfare

 Unlike the later Bedouin Arabs who often carried out razzias, the Qedarites were largely peaceful pastoralists whose involvement with the empires surrounding them primarily consisted of handling camels for transport and selling them cattle for food.
 The Qedarites were nevertheless proficient warriors whose skill in archery were mentioned in Assyrian records as well as in the Hebrew Bible; the earliest Qedarite warriors were camel-riding mounted archers who used the traditional hunting bow made of a single piece of wood, and the ancient Greek author Herodotus of Halicarnassus recorded that they were equipped with longbows in Achaemenid times.
 When fighting on foot, the Qedarites in the Assyrian period used small daggers with a broad blade.

 The use of the camel was advantageous to Qedarite warriors, since its height provided them with an elevated position, and its swiftness and ability to flee into the desert made them difficult to be caught by their enemies, who tended to use horses, which were not very well adapted to the conditions of the dry and hot desert areas of the Syrian Desert.

-At the peak of the Qedarite kingdom's power in the 5th and 4th centuries BC, it had diversified its methods of warfare so that its armies included horse-mounted cavalry equipped with swords.
+At the peak of the Qedarite kingdom's power in the 5th and 4th centuries BCE, it had diversified its methods of warfare so that its armies included horse-mounted cavalry equipped with swords.
 During the early Hellenistic period, they are recorded as being armed with javelins, at which they were skilled enough to have defeated a Macedonian army, and by the 2nd century BCE, they had developed the use of long and slender swords and knives which allowed them to attack enemies at close range from their camels' backs.